nirmata/nirmata-scripts/create-environments-nctl/README.md

 <ins>**Usage:**</ins>

-Before running the script, update the NIRMATAURL variable in the script based on your environment.
 Execute the script and provide the Nirmata API token for your tenant.

 ```sh